paultgriffiths/research/README.md

 - Methane mitigation: methods to reduce emissions, on the path to the Paris Agreement (box modelling of future methane pathways).
 DOI:10.1029/2019RG000675

+- Trends in global tropospheric hydroxyl radical and methane lifetime since 1850 from AerChemMIP (I ledthe UKESM-1 histSST-piCH4 and histSST-piO3 used by this paper) DOI:10.5194/acp-2019-1219

 ### 2019

 - Modelling the potential impacts of the recent, unexpected increase in CFC-11 emissions on total column ozone recovery (box modelling).
 DOI:10.5194/acp-2019-747